 Where are dogs from?

-Dogs are a kind of wolf.
+January 2017 - Dogs are a kind of wolf.
 They were the first animals that people fed on purpose, earlier than sheep or cows or chickens.
-People have been taking care of dogs since about 13,000 BC, in the Stone Age, before the beginning of farming (and possibly much earlier; maybe as long as 100,000 years ago, before people left Africa).
+People have been taking care of dogs since at least 24,000 BC, in the Stone Age, long before the beginning of farming (and possibly much earlier; maybe as long as 100,000 years ago, before people left Africa).
 Most likely, dogs themselves began this relationship by hanging around people's campsites (there weren't any villages yet), trying to snatch some of their garbage to eat.